 |

 DEA Diplomatic Assignment: Pakistan Gregory

-editor for www.FamilySecurityMatters.org.
-He is the author of three criminal justice textbooks used by colleges across the
+D. Lee is a contributing editor for www.FamilySecurityMatters.org.
+He is the author of three criminal justice textbooks

-nation.
-Greg was the last Drug Enforcement Administration Resident Agent in Charge of the Karachi, Pakistan Office before
+used by colleges across the nation.
+Greg was the last Drug Enforcement Administration Resident Agent in Charge of the Karachi,

-it became too dangerous, even for the cowboys of the DEA.
-Months later, a car bombing took out the portion of the U.S. Consulate
+Pakistan Office before it became too dangerous, even for the cowboys of the DEA.
+Months later, a car bombing took out the

-where he worked.
-While in Pakistan between
+portion of the U.S. Consulate where he worked.
+While

-and testified at his trial where he was questioned on the witness stand by Yousef who elected to represent himself.
-He also managed to capture DEA's most wanted Pakistani
+in the case and testified at his trial where he was questioned on the witness stand by Yousef who elected to represent himself.

-fugitive drug lord and Taliban sympathizer, Haji Ayub Afridi, and bring him to the United States to stand trial.
-His informants helped the FBI capture Mir Kanzi, a Pakistani
+Pakistani fugitive drug lord and Taliban sympathizer, Haji Ayub Afridi, and bring him to the United States to stand trial.

-National who killed two CIA employees outside its HQs in 1993.
-Investigating Pakistan’s powerful al-Qaida connected
+Mir Kanzi, a Pakistani National who killed two CIA employees outside its HQs in 1993.
+Investigating Pakistan’s powerful

-drug lords was secondary to just surviving in one of the world’s most dangerous places.
-Now retired he can finally tell his unique and fascinating stories about
+al-Qaida connected drug lords was secondary to just surviving in one of the world’s most dangerous places.
+In 2011, As an army reservist, Mr. Lee served a combat

+an arduous task.
 Contact him when you need a riveting speaker at your next event.

+|